Blood Sugar Level

 Blood Sugar Level Basics

-When you eat sugary treats, your blood sugar levels rise.
-Your blood sugar level is a measure of how much sugar or glucose is circulating in your bloodstream.
+When you eat sugary treats, or even most rices and breads, your blood sugar levels rise.
+Your blood sugar level, or blood glucose level, is a measure of how much sugar or glucose is circulating in your bloodstream.
 Too much glucose in your blood is dangerous, so your body works hard to lower the levels.
 It does this by releasing insulin, a hormone which enables your cells to absorb the excess glucose.

 The danger comes when you continue eating too much sugar, because your body responds by producing more and more insulin.
 Too much insulin trains your cells to become resistant to insulin, and this is called insulin resistance.

 The net effect is that it then takes more and more insulin to make your cells remove the glucose from your blood.
 When this happens, your blood sugar levels stay elevated, your insulin levels stay elevated, and you develop pre-diabetes.

 Don’t panic.
 This doesn’t mean that you can never indulge in a sugary treat again.
 What it means is that you need to be smart about the amount you eat and how you eat it.
 You may have noticed that the more sugary foods you eat, the more you crave them.
 It can become an ugly cycle.
 However, following a structured but flexible diet can be done easily, without feeling deprived of your favorite foods.
 One simple step toward this is to have Catalyst Meal Replacement Bars – for breakfast, lunch, dinner, or even post-workout.

 Are you familiar with the glycemic index?
 It is simply a way of categorizing foods according to their effects on the level of glucose in your blood.
 A food with a high glycemic index will cause more glucose to build up than will a food with a low glycemic index.
 Type 2 diabetes is an impairment of how your body regulates and uses sugar.
 When this condition becomes chronic, it can lead to major health issues including heart disease and stroke.